 Coming from a less popular brand, the Weierfu Kids Tennis Racket is another option worth considering.

-Designed to keep your toddlers engaged, the racket comes in 3 different sizes ranging from 17 to 21-inch.
-Every racket comes with a white base color, which is beautifully complemented with either yellow or red highlights.
+Designed to keep your child engaged, the racket comes in 3 different sizes ranging from 17 to 19-inch.
+Every racket comes with a white base color, which is beautifully complemented with either yellow or pink highlights.
 All rackets have a white grip.

-Looks aside, the Weierfu is also a reliable weapon in the tennis court.
+Looks aside, the Weierfu is also a reliable racket on the tennis court.
 It’s made of high-grade aluminum that keeps its weight to a minimum while also providing durability.
-To be specific, the racket tips the scales at 150 grams, which makes it pretty lightweight; hence easy for a toddler to swing.
+To be specific, the racket tips the scales at 150 grams, which makes it pretty lightweight; hence easy for a child to swing.

 Another thing we love about this racket is that it’s available in a 2-pack, which is reasonably-priced.
 So if you have more than one child, and they’re both interested in learning tennis, this package will come in handy.

-If you don’t need the extra racket, you can purchase the 1-pack racket that includes a bag for convenient storage.
+If you don’t need the extra racket, you can purchase the 1-pack racket that includes a convenient storage bag.